skip-mev/block-sdk/block/constructor/README.md

 )
 ```

+### Summary on Steps 1-3

+The following is a summary of the steps above:

+1. Create a custom `LaneConfig` struct that defines the configuration of the lane.
+2. Create a custom `TxPriority[C]` struct to have a custom mempool that orders
+transactions via a custom priority mechanism.
+3. Create a custom `MatchHandler` that implements the `block.MatchHandler` to
+have a custom lane that only accepts transactions that match a custom criteria.

-### Notes on Steps 4-6
+### [OPTIONAL] Steps 4-6

-Although not required, if you implement any single custom handler, whether it's
-the `PrepareLaneHandler`, `ProcessLaneHandler`, or `CheckOrderHandler`, you must
-implement all of them.
-This is because the default implementation of the lane
+The remaining steps walk through the process of creating custom block
+building/verification logic.
+The default implementation found in `block/constructor/handlers.go`
+should fit most use cases.
+Please reference that file for more details on
+the default implementation and whether it fits your use case.

+Implementing custom block building/verification logic is a bit more involved
+than the previous steps and is a all or nothing approach.
+This means that if
-constructor will call all of these handlers.
-If you do not implement all of them,
+you implement any of the handlers, you must implement all of them in most cases.
-the lane may have unintended behavior.
+If you do not implement all of them, the lane may have unintended behavior.

-### 4. [OPTIONAL] PrepareLaneHandler
+### 4. PrepareLaneHandler

-> 🔒 `PrepareLaneHandler` Invarients
->
-> Transactions should be reaped respecting the priority mechanism of the lane.
-> By default this is the TxPriority object used to initialize the lane's mempool.

 The `PrepareLaneHandler` is an optional field you can set on the lane constructor.
 This handler is responsible for the transaction selection logic when a new proposal
 is requested.
-The default implementation should fit most use cases and can be found
-in `block/constructor/handlers.go`.

 The handler should return the following for a given lane:

 1. The transactions to be included in the block proposal.
-2. The transactions to be removed from the mempool.
+2. The transactions to be removed from the lane's mempool.
 3. An error if the lane is unable to prepare a block proposal.

 ```golang